Slow cooker mocha-rubbed pot roast. What’s not to love already?

 - 6 dried figs, chopped

 - Pat the beef roast dry with a paper towel.
-Spoon 3-4 tablespoons of the mocha rub mixture over the roast and rub it in well with your hands – my preferred method.
-Or, place the roast and 3-4 tablespoons of mocha rub in a plastic ziplock bag and shake until it’s evenly coated.
+Spoon 3 to 4 tablespoons of the mocha rub mixture over the roast and rub it in well with your hands.

 - Pour the liquid into the crock pot and place the roast gently on top.

 - Cook for 5 to 6 hours on low.